Aiko3993/iOS-Sideload-Source/MAINTENANCE.md

     *   **Advanced Logic**:
         *   **Fast Skip**: The script detects if `downloadURL` (Release/Artifact) is unchanged.
 If unchanged AND the app entry in `apps.json` (name/icon) hasn't changed, it skips heavy processing (scraping & downloading).
         *   **Metadata Auto-Sync**: Fields like `icon_url` and `bundle_id` discovered by the script are automatically written back to `apps.json` to speed up future runs and improve data completeness.
-        *   **Artifact Selection Heuristic**: When searching inside GitHub Artifacts (ZIP), the script follows a 5-step heuristic:
+        *   **Artifact Selection Heuristic**: When searching inside GitHub Artifacts (ZIP), the script follows a 6-step heuristic:
             1. **Exact Name Match**: Matches `artifact_name` from config.
             2. **IPA Suffix**: Looks for files ending in `.ipa`.
             3. **Keyword Search**: Looks for "ipa", "ios", or "app" in artifact names.
             4. **Exclusion Filter**: Removes artifacts containing "log", "symbol", "test", "debug", etc.
+            5. **IPA Repackaging**: If only a `.app` folder is found, the script automatically packages it into a standard `.ipa` (Payload/ structure).
-            5. **Ultimate Fallback**: Uses the first available artifact if all else fails.
+            6. **Ultimate Fallback**: Uses the first available artifact if all else fails.
-        *   **Nightly.link Integration**:
+        *   **App-Artifacts Hosting**:
-            *   Bypasses GitHub API token requirements for public downloads.
-            *   **Sanitization**: Automatically handles URL variations (e.g., trying with/without `.yaml` extensions) to avoid 404s.
+            *   **Direct Link Generation**: Instead of relying solely on `nightly.link` (which often returns 404s or ZIPs), the script now downloads artifacts via official GitHub API, repacks them if needed, and uploads them to a dedicated local release (`app-artifacts`).
+            *   **Compatibility**: This provides standard IPA direct download links (`browser_download_url`), ensuring 100% compatibility with tools like LiveContainer and SideStore.
+            *   **Maintenance**: Old assets in the `app-artifacts` release are automatically deleted before uploading new ones to save space and prevent confusion.
-            *   **Fallback**: If the GitHub API fails or no token is provided, the script automatically falls back to `nightly.link` for both metadata extraction and final download links.
+            *   **Nightly.link (Smart Proxy)**: If the primary GitHub API download fails, the script falls back to `nightly.link`.
+Crucially, it now **unpacks the ZIP, extracts the IPA, and re-hosts it** on `app-artifacts`, ensuring the final user always receives a direct IPA link regardless of the source.
     *   **Note**: Multiple entries for the same repository are allowed as long as their `name` is unique (e.g., "UTM" and "UTM (TrollStore)").
 *   **deploy.yml (`.github/workflows/`)**:
     *   Responsible for assembling the website and source files and pushing them to the `gh-pages` branch.